Kindn/multicopter-nnbs-control/README.md

 make px4_sitl_nnbs gazebo___windy   # for windy world.
 ```

 The parameters of the wind plugin (e.g. wind velocity) can be set in `px4/Tools/sitl_gazebo/worlds/windy.world`.

+Modify `px4/ROMFS/px4fmu_common/init.d/rc.mc_apps`  to determine which position controller to use.

 * Launch offboard control.